Ad Blocker Detected

 Angiotensin II acts as a Na/H exchanger in the proximal tubules of the kidney and promotes reabsorption of the Na and H excretion.
 Proton excretion is coupled with the reabsorption of bicarbonate ions.
 Therefore, angiotensin-converting enzyme or ACE is a good target for antihypertensive agents.

 It also stimulates the release of antidiuretic hormone (or vasopressin) from the pituitary gland that causes water retention, the release of adrenaline and aldosterone from the adrenal gland and release of noradrenaline from the central nervous system.
 The release of adrenalin and noradrenalin promotes the vasoconstriction while aldosterone influences the filtration of the kidneys.
 However, it can be further cleaved to angiotensin III and IV, catalyzed by aminopeptidase A and N respectively but these end products are not that important as angiotensin II.

 Treatment of angiotensin II-induced hypertension

-As angiotensin II is a vasoconstrictor, it increases the blood pressure resulting into a serious health problem called as hypertension.
+As angiotensin II is a vasoconstrictor, it increases the blood pressure resulting in a serious health problem called hypertension.
 It is recognized by specific cell surface receptors and targeting these receptors, hypertension induced by it can be treated.
-To treat patients with this type of hypertension, angiotensin II receptor blocker such as Azilsartan, candesartan, eprosartan, losartan, olmesartan can be used.
+To treat patients with this type of hypertension, angiotensin II receptor blockers such as Azilsartan, candesartan, eprosartan, losartan, olmesartan can be used.